Bessemer process: Process

-"Basic" vs. acidic Bessemer process
+Basic variant

 Industrial chemist Sidney Gilchrist Thomas tackled the problem of phosphorus in iron, which resulted in the production of low grade steel.
 Believing that he had discovered a solution, he contacted his cousin, Percy Gilchrist, who was a chemist at the Blaenavon Ironworks.
 The manager there, Edward Martin, offered Thomas test equipment and helped him draw up a patent issued in May 1878.
-Thomas's invention consisted of using dolomite or limestone linings for the Bessemer converter rather than clay, and it became known as the 'basic' Bessemer rather than the 'acid' Bessemer process.
+Thomas's invention consisted of using dolomite or limestone linings for the Bessemer converter rather than clay, and it became known as the 'basic' Bessemer rather than the 'acidic' Bessemer process.
 An additional advantage was that the processes formed more slag in the converter, and this could be recovered and used profitably as fertilizer.

 Importance

 Evolution of the production of wrought (puddled) iron, pig iron and steel in Great-Britain and France.
 The transition between each metal can be noticed on these graphics, for both countries.

 Bessemer furnace in operation in Youngstown, Ohio, 1941.

 In 1898, Scientific American published an 1890 speech by politician and ironmaking industrialist Abram S. Hewitt called Bessemer Steel and its Effect on the World explaining the significant economic effects of the increased supply in cheap steel.
-They noted that the expansion of railroads into previously sparsely inhabited regions of the country had led to settlement in those regions, and had made the trade of certain goods profitable, which had previously been too costly to transport.
+They noted that the expansion of railroads into previously sparsely inhabited regions of the country had led to settlement in those regions, and had made profitable the trade of certain goods that had previously been too costly to transport.

 The Bessemer process revolutionized steel manufacture by decreasing its cost, from £40 per long ton to £6–7 per long ton, along with greatly increasing the scale and speed of production of this vital raw material.
 The process also decreased the labor requirements for steel-making.
 Before it was introduced, steel was far too expensive to make bridges or the framework for buildings and thus wrought iron had been used throughout the Industrial Revolution.
 After the introduction of the Bessemer process, steel and wrought iron became similarly priced, and some users, primarily railroads, turned to steel.
 Quality problems, such as brittleness caused by nitrogen in the blowing air, prevented Bessemer steel from being used for many structural applications.
 Open-hearth steel was suitable for structural applications.

 Steel greatly improved the productivity of railroads.
 Steel rails lasted ten times longer than iron rails.
 Steel rails could carry heavier locomotives, which could pull longer trains.
 Steel rail cars were longer and were able to increase the freight to car weight from 1:1 to 2:1.